ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 Here the variable **``x``** is declared as ``var`` but the type is inferred as **``MyClass``**.
 The opposite syntax is also valid, wherein the **``x``** is defined as a type of **``MyClass``** and is initialized with ``new``.

 Type inference is applicable for variables in local scope.
 Therefore ``var`` should be used sparingly for variables used within a very limited scope, like in a ``foreach`` loop.
-Overusing it makes the code harder to understand.<br><br>
+Overusing it makes the code harder to understand.

 ## Functional Programming